primislas/eu4-svg-map/docs/pages/province-tracing.md

-One of the most widely used approaches to build a dynamic map is to represent it with a bmp province file, where each province has a unique color that can be used to identify other province configs.
+One of the most widely used approaches to build a dynamic map is to represent it with a bmp province file, where each province has a unique color that can be used to link it to other province configs.
 A few things are required to be able to actually render these shapes:
 * trace shape borders to represent them as a polyline (basic level)
-* certain provinces consist of multiple shapes (think a broken shore line or a chain of small islands), this needs to be taken into account
+* many provinces consist of multiple shapes (think a broken shore line or a chain of small islands), this needs to be taken into account
-* certain shapes contain inner shapes inside them belonging to different provinces; tracer must be able to identify them as well
+* shapes can contain inner shapes completely enclosed inside them, with those shapes belonging to other provinces; tracer must be able to identify these cases as well
 * depending on rendering engine, inner shapes need to be clipped out from enclosing shapes